YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

 .. parsed-literal::
-   GTM>ZLINK "test"
+   YDB>ZLINK "test"

 If ZLINK finds test.m or test.o, it adds the routine test to the current image.
-If ZLINK does not find test.o, or finds that test.o is older than test.m, YottaDB/GT.M compiles test.m to produce a new test.o, and adds the contents of the new object file to the image.
-This example assumes "test" is not on the current M stack - if it is on the stack, YottaDB/GT.M gives an error.
+If ZLINK does not find test.o, or finds that test.o is older than test.m, YottaDB compiles test.m to produce a new test.o, and adds the contents of the new object file to the image.
+This example assumes "test" is not on the current M stack - if it is on the stack, YottaDB gives an error.

 Example:

 .. parsed-literal::
-   GTM>zlink "test.m":"-noobject -list"
+   YDB>zlink "test.m":"-noobject -list"

 This compiles the routine "test" and produces a listing but no object file.
-Because the example produces no object file, it must locate an existing object file (which might be the same as any copy in the current image); if there is noexisting object file, YottaDB/GT.M produces an error.
+Because the example produces no object file, it must locate an existing object file (which might be the same as any copy in the current image); if there is noexisting object file, YottaDB produces an error.
 While this example shows the use of compilation qualifiers with ZLINK, a -noobject -list compilation might better be done with ZCOMPILE.

 Example:

 .. parsed-literal::
-   GTM>zlink "sockexamplemulti2"
+   YDB>zlink "sockexamplemulti2"
-   %GTM-E-LOADRUNNING, Cannot ZLINK an active routine sockexamplemulti2 GTM>zshow "S" sockexamplemulti2+12^sockexamplemulti2    (Direct mode) GTM>view "LINK":"RECURSIVE"
+   %GTM-E-LOADRUNNING, Cannot ZLINK an active routine sockexamplemulti2 YDB>zshow "S" sockexamplemulti2+12^sockexamplemulti2    (Direct mode) YDB>view "LINK":"RECURSIVE"
-   GTM>zlink "sockexamplemulti2"
+   YDB>zlink "sockexamplemulti2"
-   GTM>
+   YDB>

 This example demonstrates how VIEW "LINK":"RECURSIVE" command ZLINKs a routine when its prior version is already there in the active M virtual stack.